VMarisevs/Theory-of-Algorithms-Project-2016/ReadMe.md

 	: ['auctioned']
 }
 ```
-In next step if we are getting word 'cautioned':
+In next step if we are getting word 'cautioned', we inserting new value into list with same key:
 ``` javascript
 {
 	'acdeinotu' // "".join(sorted('cautioned'))